apsun/sc2mp3/README.md

 # SoundCloud to MP3

 Yet another SoundCloud downloader.

-Doesn't use any external services, automatically renames downloaded files based on the track name.
-Does not do ID3 tagging, since I personally strip those out anyways.
+## Features

+- Doesn't call out to any external download services
+- Renames downloaded files with the artist and title
+- Only requires one click per download
+- Uses native download option if available